+A special concern in reviews of HPM studies on UO&G development effects is failing to correct for piped water (which mitigates concerns with water pollution).
+Absent a significant water quality monitoring network across our entire sampling region, a proxy is the subset of wells that present particular UO&G water contamination risks.
+This includes injection and disposal wells.
 Prior studies have found these wells to be important to look at in the context of public water (Balthrop & Hawley, 2017; Gopalakrishnan & Klaiber, 2013; Mothorpe & Wyman, 2021; Muehlenbachs et al., 2012, 2015).
-Thus, as final robustness check, Table 22 presents econometric results that focus on isolating injection and disposal wells as a potential negative externality.
+Thus, as a final robustness check, Table 22 presents econometric results that focus on isolating injection and disposal wells as a potential negative externality.
 This is examined including an interaction term with public water (PUBWATER) for the overall sample, and separately for each of the subsamples.
-Note that injection and disposal wells are extremely rare in the control county sample; the variable INJ&DISP-2KM has an average density within 2 km around a house of 0.05 (standard deviation of 0.26) in the control counties sample.
+Note that injection and disposal wells are extremely rare in the control county sample; the variable INJ&DISP-2KM has an average density within 2 km around a house of 0.05 (standard deviation of 0.26) in the control counties sample, versus an average of 1.71 (standard deviation of 7.58) in the Permian counties sample.
 There are only 83 injection and disposal wells in the more than 21,000 square miles of our control counties.

 Consistent with prior results, all specifications in Table 22 have significant and positive values for whether a house is within the boundaries of a public water supply system (PUBWATER).
 For the overall sample (model 1), the inclusion of a density variable for injection and disposal wells (INJ&DISP-2KM) has a significant (0.001 level) and negative effect.
-Continuing with the overall sample (model 2), when an interaction term is added (PUBWATER INJ&DISP-2KM) the effect of well density is not significantly different from zero.
-The implication is: conditional on a house being on piped water, the potential negative externality of an additional injection and disposal well is eliminated.
+Continuing with the overall sample (model 2), when an interaction term is added (PUBWATER × INJ&DISP-2KM) the effect of well density is not significantly different from zero.
+The implication is that conditional on a house being on piped water, the potential negative externality of an additional injection and disposal well is eliminated.
 When looking at the split samples (model 3 is the control county sample and model 4 is the Permian counties sample), this same general conclusion holds.
 Absent being on piped water, the density of injection and disposal wells has no effect in the Permian Basin but is a negative externality in the control counties.